daafanasev/camunda-docs-manual/content/reference/bpmn20/custom-extensions/extension-attributes.md

   <tr>
     <th>Description</th>
     <td>
       The attribute specifies a message to give further information about the error.
 When an error start event or boudary event catches the error the message will be saved as process variable if `errorMessageVariable` is configured.
-See <a href="{{< ref "/reference/bpmn20/events/error-events.md" >}}">Error Events</a> for more information.
+See <a href="../../reference/bpmn20/events/error-events.md" >}}">Error Events</a> for more information.
     </td>
   </tr>
   <tr>